karubiotools/AnssBin/Jupyter_Notebook/README.md

 ---

 ## Conclusion
-This guide covers installing Jupyter Notebook, loading CSV data, performing PCA, and creating bar plots.
+This guide covers installing Jupyter Notebook, loading CSV data, performing PCA with class visualization, and creating bar plots.
 Further analyses could be performed using this software tool.